 The ADvantage Program of the Home- and Community-Based Waiver Services provides Medicaid services to help people stay at home instead of going to a nursing home.
 The program assists frail elders and adults who have physical disabilities.

 A person must first qualify for Medicaid, a low income service, prior to receiving ADvantage.
 ADvantage cannot be provided for children or those individuals with an intellectual disability or a cognitive impairment.

 Tulsa, OK 74153

 823 S. Detroit Ave.
 4th Floor

 Tulsa, OK 74120

 - meet Medicaid financial eligibility requirements, which currently limit monthly countable income to $2,199 and a resource limit of $2,000.
 These figures are subject to change;

-- age 21 or older with a physically disability;
+- be age 21 or older with a physical disability;

 - if age 21 or older with a clinically documented, progressive degenerative disease process that responds to treatment and previously has required hospital or nursing facility (NF) level of care services for treatment related to the condition and requires ADvantage services to maintain the treatment regimen to prevent health deterioration;